ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

   H^\bullet(B U, \mathbb{Z})
 $$

-has one generator in each even degree, the [[nLab:universal Chern classes]].
+has one generator in each even degree, the [[universal Chern classes]].

 Hence the $L_\infty$-algebra